 - After creating a bootable USB drive Next, boot from the media (USB drive or optical disc) you just created.
 You may need to adjust your machine’s settings related to boot order, as well as UEFI (more on these later).

-- Choose your language keyboard layout and the drive for installation and elementary will be installed you can use gparted to modify partitions if you want.
+- Choose your language keyboard layout and the drive for installation and elementary will be installed you can use GParted to modify partitions if you want.

-- After installation reboot and then it will ask you to create a user and a password then a welcome screen will take you through the introduction elementary os 6.
+- After installation reboot and then it will ask you to create a user and a password then a welcome screen will take you through the introduction to elementary os 6.
 It’s very easy just like installing any other Linux distro.